Registering your business as an LLC or Corporation comes with some significant benefits, including:

 Have a written agreement with your business partners.
 Define ownership, control, and other important provisions regarding your venture.

-Incentivize your workers by letting them earn ownership in your company over time.
-Some options as to how to structure these relationships are listed here.
+Incentivize your workers by granting them ownership in your company over time.
+Some options as to how to structure these relationships are listed below.

-If you’re bringing cash investments into your business, you will need accompanying contracts defining investment amounts, equity types, investor rights, and other important considerations.
+If you are bringing cash investments into your business, you will need accompanying contracts defining investment amounts, equity types, investor rights, and other important considerations.

 Businesses often need the same types of contracts again and again for clients, employees, and other regular transactions.
 Get some well-drafted templates in place that meet the unique needs of your business.
 Common templates include: